extern

 Hello

-In this lesson, we go a little deeper on how that works, and some pitfalls we’re likely to encounter.
+In this lesson, we go a little deeper into this process, introducing some pitfalls we’re likely to encounter, and how to solve them.

 The three types of linkage are: